aperello96/telegram_robot/README.md

-# telegram_robot
+# telegram_bot
-## This project includes some of the basic functions to implement an automated messaging service with Telegram.
+## Basic functions to implement an automated messaging service with Telegram.

 ### Preliminary Steps before using the code: